 - Loose hangers: Most gutters are secured to your home’s fascia board with internal hidden hangers.
 Over time, these hangers can become loose.
 As a result, the runoff water can flow over the rear edge of your gutters and damage your fascia boards in the process.
 If you’ve noticed leaking gutters, your internal fasteners may be the culprit.

 - Improperly pitched gutters: To ensure water flows properly away from your home, your gutters must be pitched properly.
 If your gutters are clogged, this could cause your gutters to sag in certain spots, which means water won’t effectively go towards your downspouts.
 Realigning your gutters will ensure water goes towards your downspouts.

 - Separated Joints: Another common area for gutter leaks is located right around the joints of your downspouts.
 These areas can catch debris and water, causing them to corrode and deteriorate over time.
 In some cases, you may be able to repair the separated joint with caulk, however, you may need to replace the joint in some cases where it is beyond repair.

 Solve Leaky Gutters with the help from LeafFilter

 Have you noticed your gutters leaking?
-LeafFilter provides a permanent solution to clogged and leak gutters with our #1 rated gutter protection system.
-Our system installs right on top of your existing gutters, eliminating the need for gutter cleaning forever.
+LeafFilter provides a permanent solution to clogged and leak gutters with our #1-rated gutter protection system.
+Our system installs right on top of your existing gutters, eliminate the need for cleaning out gutters.
 During your installation, our professional team will assess the condition of your gutters, fix any leaks, and realign your gutters prior to installing LeafFilter.
 This way, you can ensure your gutters are in peak performance for years to come.
 Learn more about LeafFilter and request a no-obligation free estimate today!